element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `enable_registration` (boolean): Set to `false` to disable automatic registration of new users.
 This allows the CAS SSO flow to be limited to sign in only, rather than automatically registering users that have a valid SSO login but do not have a pre-registered account.
 Defaults to `true`.

 * `allow_numeric_ids` (boolean): Set to `true` allow numeric user IDs.
 This allows CAS SSO flow to provide user IDs composed of numbers only.
-These identifiers will be prefixed by the letter “u” by default.
+These identifiers will be prefixed by the letter "u" by default.
 The prefix can be configured using the `numeric_ids_prefix` option.
 Be careful to choose the prefix correctly to avoid any possible conflicts (e.g. user 1234 becomes u1234 when a user u1234 already exists).
 Defaults to `false`.

 * `numeric_ids_prefix` (string): The prefix you wish to add in front of a numeric user ID when the `allow_numeric_ids` option is set to `true`.
 Only alphanumeric characters are allowed.